ericniebler/stl2/ext/proxy/Dxxxx.md

 Introduction
 =====

 This paper presents an extension to the Ranges TS [@n4328] that makes *proxy iterators* full-fledged members of the STL iterator hierarchy.
-This solves the "`vector<bool>`" problem along with several other problems that become apparent when working with range adaptors.
+This solves the "`vector<bool>`-is-not-a-container" problem along with several other problems that become apparent when working with range adaptors.
 It achieves this without fracturing the `Iterator` concept hierarchy[][9][@new-iter-concepts] and without breaking iterators apart into separate traversal and access pieces[][11][@n1873].

+The design presented makes only moderate, local changes to some Iterator concepts, fixes some existing library issues, and fills in a gap left by the addition of move semantics.
+The functions `swap` and `iter_swap` have been part of C++ since C++98.
+With C++11, the language got move semantics and `move`, but not `iter_move`.
+This arguably is an oversight.
+By adding it and making both `iter_swap` and `iter_move` customization points, iterators can control how elements are swapped and moved by permuting algorithms.

+Also, there are outstanding issues in `common_type`, and the committee has received feedback that by ignoring top-level cv- and ref-qualifiers, the trait is not as general as it could be.
+By fixing the issues and adding a new trait -- `common_reference` -- that respects cv- and ref-qualifiers, we kill two birds.
+With the new `common_reference` trait and `iter_move` customization point, we can generalize the Iterator concepts -- `Readable`, `IndirectlyMovable`, and `IndirectCallable` in particular -- in ways that bring proxy iterators into the fold.

+Individually, these are simple changes the committee might want to make anyway.
+Together, they make a whole new class of data structures usable with the standard algorithms.

 The design is presented as a series of diffs to the latest draft of the Ranges and Concepts TSs; however, everything suggested here has been implemented in C++11, where Concepts Lite has been simulated with the help of generalized SFINAE for expressions.